MakeSoil/Public-Pages/plan.md

 Remember, it was only about 50 years ago that the first pictures of the whole Biosphere from space were even taken.
 And this situation of ours that it depicts, us riding on a living blue ball hanging in an inhospitable vacuum of space surrounded by dead planets, and all the implications of that, have yet to fully sink in.

-Accordingly, we as a people have failed to reign in the economy’s destructive tendencies.
+Accordingly, we as a people have failed to rein in the economy’s destructive tendencies.
 We have failed to transition the economy into something harmonious with the biosphere.
 We have lacked the collective will, the consciousness, the time, the attention, the discipline, the courage, the detachment, the awareness... to tame the economic juggernaut.

 And now, the Virus.